betrusted-io/xous-book/src/ch07-00-messages.md

 Furthermore, messages may also contain two advisory fields: `offset` and `valid`.
 These fields may be used to define an offset with the memory block where interesting data occurs.
 Similarly, the `valid` field could be used to define how large the data is.

 When memory is passed via `MutableBorrow` then the memory is mapped into the Server's address space as writable.
-Addtionally, the `offset` and `valid` fields become writable and may be updated in the server.
+Additionally, the `offset` and `valid` fields become writable and may be updated in the server.
 As an example, if a Server implemented `bzero()` to clear a memory range to zero, then it might clear the contents of the buffer, then set both `offset` and `valid` to 0.

 Internally, the `MutableBorrow` is updated by passing the new fields to `ReturnMemory()` where it gets updated in the client.